CI & Deployment

 )

-After you created the docker.sbt, just run sbt docker:publishLocal in order to create a docker image locally.
+After creating docker.sbt, run sbt docker:publishLocal to build the Docker image locally.